Fresh Garden-Veggie Pico de Gallo in Minutes!

 Cilantro with white flowers going to seed coriander. #TexasHomesteader

-I like to use pico de gallo as a flavor punch with Tex-Mex Dishes.
+I like to use pico de gallo as a flavor punch for Tex-Mex Dishes.
 But it’s a great snack too.

 Recently we were invited to a family cookout so we told them we’d bring fresh homemade pico de gallo.